-Lily Khuu is a psychic lesbian witch who enjoys expressing her predictions through the art of GIF and meme.
-She is also the founder and event producer of the feminist group Matriarchy (formerly Queertainment) where she channels her LGBT activism by creating safe queer spaces.
+Lily Khuu is the executive producer and founder of the group Matriarchy (formerly Queertainment) where she aims to bring people of all different backgrounds and experiences together to unite for the purpose of one common goal: equality.
 As an entertainment reporter for AfterEllen she gives the lesbian community a voice through public media.
 When she isn’t stuffing a microphone in someone’s beautiful face, she’s spinning under the pseudonym DJ Matriarchy.
 You can find her on Instagram, Facebook, and Twitter.

 More about DJ Matriarchy

 DJ Matriarchy is a Los Angeles based event producer who primarily spins open-format.
 She has had multiple residencies in West Hollywood, Los Angeles, and North Hollywood.
 Although she can get down to almost any music, her favorites to spin are G-House, Electro Swing, and remixes of songs by female rap artists.
 DJ Matriarchy has spread good musical vibes nationally in states across the U.S. She currently focuses most of her fun time energy on her feminist-infused dance party Matriarchy.
 You can check out some of her mixes on her SoundCloud Page.